Adaptive Hyperbolic Kernels: Modulated Embedding in de Branges-Rovnyak Spaces: Experiments

 \subsubsection{Datasets and Evaluation}

 We evaluate our kernel functions on two image datasets, \textbf{CUB}~\cite{CUB} and \textbf{mini-ImageNet}~\cite{deng2009imagenet}, with detailed dataset

 configurations provided in the supplementary material.
-We adopt the mean classification accuracy (ACC) as our evaluation metric, and conduct few-shot learning experiments under the settings of $C=5, M\in \{1, 5\}$ (i.e., $C$-way $M$-shot) on both datasets.
+We adopt the mean classification accuracy (ACC) as our evaluation metric, and conduct few-shot learning experiments under the settings of $5$-way, $\{1, 5\}$-shot on both datasets.